DL-FIND

 Download

 DL-FIND is distributed under the L-GPL license.
-For the time being, the code can be downloaded here.
+The code can be downloaded at chemshell.org/dl-find/.
 It is written in Fortran 95.
 The interface to the calling program is kept slim and well-defined, which should facilitate to interface DL-FIND to various programs.
 Up to now, DL-FIND is included in ChemShell, GAMESS-UK, TeraChem, and a few other codes.

 To the top of the page